fastrgv/AdaGate/README.md

 * graphics card & driver that supports OpenGL version 3.3 or later;
 * GNU/Linux or a Mac running OS-X;
 * optional game controller or joystick.
+* OS-X:  must have OpenAL.framework, which comes on v10.4 and newer

 ## Open Source libraries included for rebuilding: